|

 ratio, temperature ratio, density ratio and Mach number.

-See how to easily generate single and
+See how to easily perform

-multiple fin sets using VisualCFD.
+multiple fin sets using

 SUPERSONIC BLOW-DOWN WIND